Grain Free Granola Recipe

-This grain-free walnut granola is sweet, crunchy, and full of healthy fats & protein.
+This grain free granola recipe is sweet, crunchy, and full of healthy fats & protein.
 It’s gluten-free, vegan, and easy to make!

 My favorite of the bunch was this grain-free walnut granola mixture of walnuts, coconuts, and almonds.
 I just loved the crunchy texture and since this granola is full of nuts, it’ll actually keep you satisfied!